MTreppner/scDBM-paper/README.md

 ## Plotting

-The plotting order contains the R markdown scripts to reproduce both the main figures and the supplementary figures.
+The plotting folder contains the R markdown scripts to reproduce both the main figures and the supplementary figures.

 * figure_2.Rmd
 * figure_3.Rmd